tfj2/ThrounH/README.md

 oat3@hi.is\
 tfj2@hi.is

-libs:
+libs:\
 sqlite-jdbc-3.32.3.2\
 javafx-sdk-11.0.2\
 JUnit4 (for testing)

 Compile, then:
-Run DatabaseSetup once before running src.sample.Main, which starts the interface of a search engine for hotels in Iceland.
+Run storage.DatabaseSetup once before running src.sample.Main, which starts the interface of a search engine for hotels in Iceland.